CheeGuang/FED_S10258143A_JeffreyLee_Assg01/README.md

 ### GitHub

-- To push and store code on a remote repository
+- To push and store code on a remote repository.
-- Allow version control for Assignment 1
+- Allow version control for Assignment 1.
 - To deploy web application for people to view on the internet.

+### Lottie Animation

+- To add animations to indicate that an action has been completed successfully.
+- Animations help to bring the website to live.

 ## Credits